bgilsrud/arduino_focuser_tmc2130/README.md

-**I'll add photos of the completed focuser as soon as the 3D printing service will deliver the bracket!**

 # Arduino-based telescope focuser controller
 Simple MoonLite-compatible focuser controller.
 Thought to be used with INDI.
 Does not support temperature compensation yet (feel free to fork!).